For Fletcher Students

 - After submitting a request to gain access to SIS, within 2-3 business days, you should receive two email requests to set up your Tufts username and password.

-- Once your username and password are finalized, forward to email@example.com the e-mail from the professor of the class you wish to take that approves your cross-registration.
+- Once your username and password are finalized, forward to firstname.lastname@example.org the e-mail from the professor of the class you wish to take that approves your cross-registration.
+This serves as your cross-registration petition.

 - At the end of the course registration period, your cross-registration petition will be approved or denied.
 If approved, the Fletcher Registrar's Office will notify your Harvard Registrar's Office of your approval for cross-registration enrollment in the Fletcher course(s) so they may add them to your Harvard transcript.